 Formal requirements for application documents

-Authenticated copies may be obtained from notaries public in Finland and other EU/EEA Member States and from Finnish missions abroad.
+If Valvira requests authenticated copies, they will be obtained from notaries public in Finland and other EU/EEA Member States and from Finnish missions abroad.
+Copies issued by a foreign authority are acceptable if endorsed with an Apostille.
 The copies submitted to Valvira must bear the original stamp and signature of the notary public or Finnish mission.
-Copies issued by a foreign authority are acceptable if endorsed with an Apostille.

 Translations of the documents into Finnish, Swedish or English must be appended to the application.
 The translations must be made by a translator certified or authorised in Finland or another EU/EEA Member State.
 The translations must be submitted either in the original bearing the translator’s original stamp and signature or as authenticated copies bearing the original stamp and signature of a notary public or a Finnish mission.